Skip to content

 Karaikudi Bazar - Kallukatti

-The small local markets which are held once a week in the villages and twice a week in Karaikudi, are an opportunity to meet the cheerful population of Chettinad and to discover the incredible diversity of vegetables in the region.
+Local markets which are held once a week in the villages and twice a week in Karaikudi, are an opportunity to meet today’s Chettinad residents and to discover the incredible diversity of vegetables in the region.

 logo-SV